genicam/harvesters/README.rst

     (genicam) kznr@Kazunaris-MacBook:~%

 Then let's check the version number of Python.
-To check the version number of Python, please type the following command:
+To check the version number of Python, type the following command:

 .. code-block:: shell